tim37021/PI_GuitarBot/README.md

 PI_GuitarBot
 ============

+     This is a PHP application for processing sheet music into binary serial commands.
+It is a part of GuitarBot project.
-PHP application for reading music score &amp; converting it into binary commandssent to serial bus.
-This repository defines formats of hardware configuration, music score input and binary serial output for the application.
+     The application originally resides in PI (RaspberryPI), which sends binary commands to STM32Discovery through serial bus.
+The following chapters introduce formats of hardware configuration specification, sheet music input, and binary serial output.